-I teach a masters module entitled 'Forgiveness in Pastoral Ministry Today', and undergraduate courses on the New Testament.
-I have taught a module for the Durham Global Security Institute (DGSi) entitled 'Religion, Culture, and Conflict'.
-I formerly taught Business Law for Durham Business School.
+I teach a masters module entitled 'Forgiveness in Pastoral Ministry Today', and I formerly taught undergraduate courses on the New Testament at the University.
+I also taught a module for the Durham Global Security Institute (DGSi) entitled 'Religion, Culture, and Conflict' and formerly taught Business Law for Durham Business School.

 - Bash, Anthony (2020).
 Remorse: A Christian Perspective.
 Eugene, OR: Cascade Books.